cuesoftinc/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

+## Our Vision

+Cuesoft's vision is to demystify and reimagine how people build and interact with software.

+## Our Mission

+Cuesoft's mission is to use software and cloud computing to make enterprise software affordable and accessible to all types of businesses.

+## Our Values

+Be a Cuesoft ACE.

+A - Accountability
+C - Collaboration
+E - Excellence